Step 1: Collection of data

 API

-More information about IATI Registry
+More information: IATI Registry

 Export of data

-• PDF (only available for the activity pages)
+• PDF (on activity pages)